krisbock/mslearn-mlops-r/documentation/00-script.md

 ---
 challenge:
     module: Use an Azure Machine Learning job for automation
-    challenge: '0: Convert a notebook to production code'
+    challenge: '0: Convert a script into production code'
 ---

 <style>